Houdini 20.5 Nodes Geometry nodes

 Intersect Tolerance

-When enabled, allows for a seperate Intersection Tolerance from the “Snap distance”.
+When enabled, allows for a separate Intersection Tolerance from the “Snap distance”.
 Determines the distance for points to detect an intersection between Input 1 and 2.
 Smaller values produce higher levels of precision.
 Works most reliably when matching the “snap Distance”, only change when required.

 Point Snap Factor